-Should you need to make a claim, you’re responsible for phoning the buildings insurance company direct (currently Zurich Municipal), using their 24 hour helpline: 01252 387249.
-You’ll need to quote the following policy number: JHA22S6230013 when making your claim.
+Should you need to make a claim, you’re responsible for phoning the buildings insurance company direct (currently Protector Insurance), using their helpline: 0161 274 9077.
+You’ll need to quote the following policy number: 2750376 when making your claim.
 The helpline operator will then be able to assist you in making your claim.
 They’ll record the details of the claim and pass onto a claim’s handler to progress.
 They’ll advise you what happens next in terms of dealing with your claim and arranging repairs.

 Please note, the insurance policy has an excess, which is your responsibility to pay, and will deducted from any claim.
 You’ll be required to pay the excess directly if the claim relates to works that you are responsible for arranging.
 There may also be time limits to apply so if you think you may have a claim, it's important you make contact with the insurers as soon as possible.